Valdecy/ELECTRE-Tree/README.md

 * elite = The quantity of best indivduals to be preserved in the genetic algorithm.
 The quantity should be low to avoid being traped in local otima.
 The default value is 1.

-* mutation_rate = Chance to occur a mutation operation in the genetic algorithm..
+* mutation_rate = Chance to occur a mutation operation in the genetic algorithm.
 The default value is 0.01

 * eta = Value of the mutation operator used in the genetic algorithm.
 The default value is 1.